richardjennings/nginx-opa/README.md

 This request is transformed into a policy evaluation request set to an OPA REST API address, e.g. POST `http://opa-svc.opa.svc.cluster.local:8181`

-The result of policy evaluation is compared to predefined expectation and either a `200` or `401` is returned to Nginx.
-By default, the OPA response is compared to the string `{"allow":true}`.
+The result of policy evaluation is compared to predefined expectation and either a `200`, `401` or `403` is returned to Nginx.
+AuthenticatedKey and AuthenticatedValue may be set to match a key value in the OPA response.
+If set and a match is not found, a 401 response is returned.
+AuthorisedKey and AuthorisedValue default to `allow` and `true` respectively.
+If Authorised Key and Value do not match a key value in the OPA response a 403 is returned.

 The inputs provided to OPA are of the form: